anders94/loan-manager/README.md

   of currency that can be offered in a single offer.
 * *maximumSizeUSD:* the value in US Dollars of the maximum loan amount.
 Use this if you want to limit the upper bounds of what the `loan-manager` will offer in a single offer.
 * *rateCreationStrategy:* names and configures the strategy to be used when creating loans.
-Valid options include `topOfTheBook` and `percentDepth`.
+Valid names include `topOfTheBook` and `percentDepth`.
-  * *topOfTheBook:* Positions offers at the top of the book. no other parameters are necessary.
+  * *topOfTheBook:* Positions offers at the same rate as the top offer in the book.
+No other parameters are necessary.
-  * *percentDepth:* Requires 'lendbookPositioningPercentage' which describes how deep into the book to position the offer.
-For example, `10` would position the offers at whatever rate is 10% deep into the book.
+  * *percentDepth:* Requires `lendbookPositioningPercentage` which describes how deep into the book to position the offer.
+For example, `10` would position the offers at whatever rate is 10% into the book by volume.
 * *rateUpdateStrategy:* names and configures the strategy to be used when evaluating open loan offers.
-Valid options include `outOfRange` and `lowerRateWithTime`.
+Valid names include `outOfRange` and `lowerRateWithTime`.
   * *outOfRange:* Requires `driftPercent`.
 If an offer is more than `driftPercent` above the target rate, cancel the offer.
   * *lowerRateWithTime:* Requires `lowerAfterMinutes` and `lowerByPercent`.
 If an offer is older than `lowerAfterMinutes`, lower the offer's rate by `lowerByPercent`.
-For example, if the offer is at 5.85% and is older than the limit and `lowerByPercent` is set to 10, the offer will be lowered by 10% to 5.256%.
+For example, if `lowerByPercent` is set to 10, an offer at 5.85% will be lowered by 10% to 5.256%.

 **Run the application:**